Redesign Extends Run Time for Hydrogen Chloride Compressor

 Cook Compression was challenged to make design improvements that would increase the life of the ring and packing components, thereby improving the efficiency of the machine.

 Cook Compression performed a thorough design review, recommending modifications to the piston and rider ring styles on all three stages of the tandem piston.
-Cook Compression also redesigned the pressure packing to include BTRR solid ring styles and changed all sealing ring materials to high-performance Cook TruTech® P3330.
+Cook Compression also redesigned the pressure packing to include BTRRTM solid ring styles and changed all sealing ring materials to high-performance Cook TruTech® P3330.

 Improved Sealing Performance